-I remember feeling a little sheepish as I walked by his house.
-I was still welcomed by the girls in the neighborhood, some of whom were admonishing me to follow the Lord, but what I didn't realize then is that He may have had more to do with my behavior than I did!
+I remember feeling a little sheepish in the neighborhood after the fact, but I was still welcomed by some of the girls - some of whom were admonishing me to follow the Lord.

 See also: Self Examination